kivy/kivy/doc/sources/gsoc.rst

 * Do some research **yourself**.
 GSoC is about give and take, not just one sided interaction.
 It is about you trying to achieve agreed upon goals with our support.
 The main driving force in this should be, obviously, yourself.
   Many students pop up and ask what they should do.
-You shoud base that decision on your interests and your skills.
+You should base that decision on your interests and your skills.
 Show us you're serious about it and take the initiative.
 * Write a draft